 Internet Safety for children has never been so important.
-At Langney Primary School, we constantly review and evolve our internet safety procedures to ensure our pupils are not only protected from the dangers of the Internet and World Wide Web but are also fully informed and educated on how best to deal with online threats and concerns.
+At Langney Primary Academy, we constantly review and evolve our internet safety procedures to ensure our pupils are not only protected from the dangers of the Internet and World Wide Web but are also fully informed and educated on how best to deal with online threats and concerns.

 Being educated about Internet Safety is an essential life skill.
 Providing children with the knowledge to protect themselves and their personal information is a key focus throughout our pupils’ digital learning.

 THE OPEN, YET SAFE, ENVIRONMENT

 At Langney Primary Academy, we have utilised the safety benefits of Google Apps by providing all our Key Stage 2 pupils with their own enhanced Google account; with the significant dividend of allowing the school to maintain administration rights, oversee safety filters and access or block particular websites.
 Pupils can create and manage their own passwords, bookmarks, web apps and page personalisation but within an environment that is designed with age appropriateness in mind.

 A COMMUNITY APPROACH